-A course designed to reinforce the skills covered in Intermediate Composition, reviewing paragraph development, unclear sentence structure, the need for variety and emphasizing writing style and vocabulary development.
-New areas covered include pronoun language, and the process of research writing.
+A course designed to reinforce the skills covered in Intermediate Composition, reviewing paragraph development, avoiding unclear sentence structure, and emphasizing writing style and vocabulary development.
 A major composition in the form of a persuasive research paper is required.
+The focus of this class is primarily the process of acquiring a research technique as it supports writing.